cookEbox/draw/README.md

         - [x] make the floating notepad closeable

 11. [ ] Refactor Code
+        - [x] serperate into modules
         - [ ] move all IORef to a single type

 12. [ ] Question Generator
+        - [ ] print to a tab in the floating window
         - [ ] print questions to the first tab
         - [ ] print answers to the second tab

 ## Future Tasks
 Save page
 Save all pages